Vincent Parker: Early years

 Parker was born in Co-operative Street, Chester-le-Street, on 11 February 1918, to Vincent and Lydia Wheatley.
 He was one of three sons.

-Parker's mother died aged 26 and his father was unable to cope with his work load alongside the responsibility of a young child.
-In 1920, aunt Edith and her husband John Parker adopted Vincent Wheatley.
-Following the adoption the Parkers changed Vincent's surname and in 1928 the Parkers emigrated to Australia.
-John found work on the railways and later, Edith found work as the station Mistress at a train station in Purono, North Queensland.
+Parker's mother died aged 26 and his father was unable to cope with his work alongside the responsibility of a young child.
+In 1920, his aunt Edith and her husband John Parker adopted Vincent Wheatley.
+Following the adoption, the Parkers changed Vincent's surname and in 1928 the Parkers emigrated to Australia.
+John found work on the railways and later, Edith found work as the station mistress at a train station in Purono, North Queensland.

-Bohleville State School educated Vincent Parker.
-Reports suggest Parker had an ability for acrobatics and athletics.
+Parker attended Bohlevale State School, where reports suggest Parker had an ability for acrobatics and athletics.
 On leaving school he moved to Townsville, and worked at Kodak on Flinders Street.

 At Kodak, a friend recalled Parker somersaulting out of a window.
 His goal was to catch an invoice caught in the wind.
-The window had an eight foot drop and his friend described the action as extraordinary.
+The window had an eight-foot drop and his friend described the action as extraordinary.
 This stunt impressed a department store manager nearby, who offered Parker a job as a showman.
 His act at the store was confident, bordering on cocky. and later, a travelling magician caught his act and offered him a role as a travelling magician.

 Months of performing over Australia took its toll.
-Tired; Parker moved to Sydney and in 1938, he obtained a billet as a steward on the cruise liner Ontranto.
+Tired, Parker moved to Sydney and in 1938, he obtained a billet as a steward on the cruise liner Ontranto.

 Parker also met the magician Leslie George Cole (The Great Lavante).
 Performing and socialising with Cole, he learned to master various methods of escapology.

-Before World War II Parker visited Britain twice.
-His first visit was brief.
-On arrival his ship sailed back to Australia.
-In October 1938, via the Otranto, he returned to Britain.
-He visited the Wheatleys and stayed until February 1939.
-He learned his two brothers were fighter pilots.
-This made a big impression on Parker and he developed the enthusiasm to volunteer.
-He cabled his parents in Australia and asked for permission to join the RAF...
-On acceptance, he arranged to borrow money from his parents to pay for the flying school training.
+In 1938, he developed a desire to follow his brothers into the RAF, and cabled his parents in Australia to asked for their permission.
+On acceptance, he borrowed money from his parents to pay for flying school training.

 RAF

 He first trained at a civilian flying school.
-His training started in May 1939 and the training required three months of his time.
+His training started in May 1939 and was due to take three months.
 His progression was rapid and he qualified in six weeks.
 On 22 July 1939, the RAF granted Parker a six-year service commission as a pilot officer on probation.
-He began his No. 11 Fighter Training School at RAF Shawbury in August 1939 and Parker gained his pilot's badge on 25 October 1939.
+He began his No. 11 Fighter Training School at RAF Shawbury in August 1939 and gained his pilot's badge on 25 October 1939.

 On 10 April 1940, the RAF posted Parker to 234 Squadron, RAF Leconfield from 11 FTS.